idimopoulos/scrum-poker/replit.md

 - **Time Units**: Minutes, hours, and days with configurable value sets
 - **Statistics**: Real-time calculation of averages, min/max values, and participation rates

+### Session Persistence
+- **localStorage Integration**: Participant identity persists across browser sessions using localStorage
+- **Automatic Rehydration**: When returning to a room, participants are automatically reconnected with their existing identity
+- **Duplicate Prevention**: Page refreshes and browser close/reopen scenarios do not create duplicate participants
+- **Server Restart Handling**: If the server restarts and in-memory data is cleared, new participants are created seamlessly
+- **Kick Handling**: When a participant is kicked, their localStorage is preserved until they explicitly rejoin, allowing recovery from accidental kicks

 ## Data Flow

 1. **Room Creation**: User creates room with voting configuration → Server generates unique room ID → Room stored in memory